lambdaclass/concrete/ROADMAP.md

    records both trust directions: agreement reduces kernel-soundness trust; bridge trust is untouched until realization (R-0449).

+### Task R-0440

+**Objective:** Make evidence multidimensional instead of a ladder, and record compiler trust per claim.

+**Decision status:** ratified 2026-07-25; implementation pending.
+A ladder may remain as a policy preference among claims with the same subject and semantic scope, but it is not a universal ordering of unlike evidence.

+`docs/EVIDENCE_CLASSES.md` and `docs/CLAIM_TAXONOMY.md` mix categories that are not comparable. `proved`, `tested`, `enforced`, and `trusted` are evidence *methods*; `stale`, `partial`, `missing`, and `counterexample` are *statuses*;
+`reported` is an observation, not evidence at all; `runtime_checked` is a disposition; and source / Core / SSA / native / target are *scopes*.
+Ranking them on one axis produces false comparisons: a native differential-oracle test covers the backend and runtime, while a ProofCore theorem reasons more strongly over a narrower semantic layer.
+Neither is "below" the other — they are incomparable evidence about different scopes, and the current model cannot say so.

+Represent a claim as orthogonal fields — subject binding, claim kind, semantic scope, evidence method, status, assumptions, producer, validated_by, trusted_dependencies, freshness, replay receipt — and let the CLI keep rendering friendly composites like `proved_by_lean`.
+The scope axis is the one genuinely missing today, and it is the axis where the compiler already has the facts.

+Trust is three fields, not one, because "who emitted the artifact", "who checked it", and "what must be trusted for the claim to hold" are different questions.
+The compiler may *produce* a Lean proof term that the kernel independently
+replays: the producer need not be trusted for proof-term validity, while the compiler is still trusted for the source-to-ProofCore correspondence.
+Collapsing those into one `producer_trust` would lose exactly the distinction that makes independent checking worth building.

+What must stop being elided is that "compiler-enforced" reads as trust-free and is not: until checker soundness and artifact production are independently verified, enforcement depends on this compiler being correct.
+Being implemented in Lean does not remove that dependency; mutation testing and duplicate boundary checks are strong engineering evidence, not a soundness proof.
+`docs/ARCHITECTURE.md` already admits `ValidatedCore` does not remove the compiler from the TCB and `docs/TRUSTED_COMPUTING_BASE.md` holds the accounting — the change is that the dependency appears per claim.

+Migration scope is larger than the two evidence documents.
+Residual total-ladder language elsewhere in this file recreates the ordering this task rejects — `tested_by_property` described as "always below proof and below solver evidence", and a cross-checked solver result as "stronger than" another method.
+A policy-specific partial order is fine, but it may only compare claims of equivalent scope and subject; rewrite those sites as part of this task rather than leaving a third vocabulary.

+Gate: a fixture set covering one claim per (scope × method) cell that exists today, a negative fixture proving two incomparable claims cannot be ordered by the renderer, a fixture proving a claim without the producer/validator/trusted- dependency accounting required by its method is rejected, and a red-team case proving no rendering path can present a weaker-scope claim under a stronger composite name.
+Reconcile both documents against the implemented model rather than leaving a third vocabulary.

+ProofCore callable identity is pulled forward as R-0442 in the global sequence.
+Every Phase 11 dependency/completeness task consumes that direct-call versus callable-value distinction; none may recover callable identity from a source spelling or reintroduce the old ambiguous `PExpr.call` representation.

 ### Task R-0435

 **Objective:** Ban lexical value shadowing while preserving explicit assignment